mercergeoinfo/LSA/README.md

 ### ModifiedDegreeDay.py

-The main model.
+__DEAD__The main model.
 Requires spatialfiles.py and standard.py from my other repo

 ### ParameterAnalysis.py

-Used only for assessment of model parameters
+_DEAD__Used only for assessment of model parameters

 ### Shade.py

 Creates a geotiff file containing multiple layers, each layer the shade cast on glacier for each julian day

+### lsa.py

+The melt model script.
+Primary usage is for deriving optimum and best scoring parameter vales

+### lsaModel.py

+Version of lsa.py to be main model with iterative recalculation of snow depth

 ### Other files